 “It is really too much of a good thing.”

 The country of Guatemala, the ‘Land of Eternal Spring’, has attracted many visitors throughout the ages and although a popular tourist destination, it still remains something of a hidden treasure.
-Once visited, especially Lake Atitlan, never forgotten – it has a magnetic effect on many, who return year after year, or, end up staying – be warned!
+Once visited, especially Lake Atitlan, it is never forgotten; it has a magnetic effect on many, who return year after year, or, end up staying – be warned!
 (Perhaps you should take a look at our sales listings?!)

 Lake Atitlan (1,560m 5,100ft)

 Why come to Lake Atitlan? – The reasons are endless: colourful and magical Mayan culture and history, spectacular ancient Mayan ruins, mountains, volcanoes, beaches, jungles, cloud forests, colonial towns, and that’s for starters!
 However, we suggest that it is best you come here yourself – you will not to be disappointed!